 There is a mystery at the confluence of science and mind, at the intersection where matter is both a wave and a particle.
 A place where reality depends on how we observe it — where the structure of the world “out there” may be only an allegory of the strange loops, recursions and self-mirroring that underly it all.

-This music project aims to explore that delicate, dynamic realm found at the margins of chaos and order, entropy and coherence, the imaginal and the material.
+This music project aims to explore that delicate, dynamic realm found at the margins of chaos and order, entropy and coherence, the imagined and the material.

 Poised in that narrow band between the repetitive and the unpredictable is music — that peculiar ordering of sound in time — something we experience as different from random noise.